 9. Fentanyl Duragesic®, Actiq®, lethal injection, drop dead, fat Albert,

 the bomb, incredible hulk.
-The White House has a longer list of street terms for Fentanyl.
+NIH has a longer list of street terms for Fentanyl.

 Used extensively for anaesthesia and analgesia.
 Duragesic® is a transdermal patch used in chronic pain management.
 Actiq® is intended for opiate-tolerant individuals and is effective in treating breakthrough pain in cancer patients.
 Carfentanil (Wildnil®) is used in veterinary practice to immobilize certain large animals.
 May also be smoked or snorted.